Skip to content

 • staff who are on zero-hour contracts, where your worker does not have to accept the work you offer them, and you are not obliged to offer a minimum number of hours of work; or

 You should provide your employee or worker with their payslip either before you pay their salary or on the same day.
-It is good practice to give the payslip beforehand as it allows you time to sort out any questions or errors on the payslip.
-If you do not work out errors on your employee or worker’s payslip, they might raise a formal complaint as a grievance against you.
-If you fail to sort it out at this stage, they may make a claim at an employment tribunal.
+It is good practice to give the payslip beforehand, as it allows you time to sort out any questions or errors on the payslip.
+If you do not work out errors on your employee or worker’s payslip, they might raise a formal complaint as a grievance in line with your internal policy.
+If you fail to sort it out at this stage, they may make a claim at an employment tribunal for unlawful deduction from wages, failure to provide an itemised pay statement, or breach of contract.

 As an employer, you are not required to provide staff with a payslip where they are a: